Dual Language Reading | Beelinguapp Review

 My name is Shannon Kennedy and I'm the language lover,…

 Once you figure out how to get started, the beginning stages of learning a language are a breeze.
-The learning curve is steep and you really get a quick sense of accomplishment from the time you spend studying.
+You make huge leaps forward with your language learning and you really get a quick sense of accomplishment from the time you spend studying.

 The intermediate stage, however, is an entirely different beast.

 If it isn’t plaguing you with frustratingly difficult grammar, you’re stuck in the doldrums of a learning plateau, at a complete loss as to how to break through and finally arrive at that upper-intermediate or advanced stage.

 Lately, in an effort to avoid getting stuck at the intermediate level, I decided to make extensive reading a greater part of my language learning approach.
 In the past, for languages that are close to my native language – French, Spanish, Italian, and German – I found extensive reading to be effective.
 It was relatively easy to understand quite a bit of what I was reading by doing just a bit of deduction.